 Here’s the technical difference between them:

-- Fibers: indigestible complex carbohydrates including cellulose, lignin, and pectin.
+- Fiber: indigestible complex carbohydrates including cellulose, lignin, and pectin.
 Fiber helps fill you up and slow down the breakdown of food.
 Think of foods that swell when added to water such as whole grains like oatmeal and brown rice, fruits with their seeds/skins, vegetables and legumes.

-- Sugars: simple carbohydrates from fruits and vegetables such as fructose and glucose that are easily broken down and quickly absorbed by the body.
+- Sugar: simple carbohydrates from fruits and vegetables such as fructose and glucose that are easily broken down and quickly absorbed by the body.
 Added sugars, from cane sugar and sugar beets, are often used as sweeteners in many processed foods and drinks and these are the ones you truly want to limit.

 In general we want to keep fiber high and sugar low and we can do this by choosing whole foods.
 The recommended daily fiber intake is 25 grams for women and 38 grams for men.
 At the age of 50 your daily fiber needs drop to 21 grams for women and 30 grams for men.
 Sugar can be tricky though, and isn’t simply black and white because different sources of sugar have different effects on our bodies due to their varying rates in breakdown and absorption.
 For example, the sugar in a soda is broken down much quicker than an apple with it’s skin on, therefore, both cannot be considered equal.
 It is important to choose complex carbohydrates as part of a heart healthy diet.